nathanaelbosch/fenrir-experiments/README.md

 # Fenrir: Physics-Enhanced Regression for Initial Value Problems - Experiments

-This repo contains the experiment code for the paper "Fenrir: Physics-Enhanced Regression for Initial Value Problems", accepted at ICML 2022, currently available on [arXiv](https://arxiv.org/abs/2202.01287).
+This repo contains the experiment code for the paper "Fenrir: Physics-Enhanced Regression for Initial Value Problems", accepted at ICML 2022 ([link](https://proceedings.mlr.press/v162/tronarp22a.html])).

 ---